hkgonebad/ddc-manager/README.md

 # DDC Project Manager

 DDC Project Manager is a web application built with Next.js and Supabase, designed to help teams manage their projects efficiently.
-The application leverages the power of Onyx, a decentralized autonomous organization (DAO), to provide a transparent and democratic decision-making process.
+The application leverages the power of Onyx, a Next.js Supabase framework from GitHub.

 ## Features

 - **Project Management**: Create, update, and delete projects with ease.
 - **User Authentication**: Secure authentication using Supabase.
 - **Real-time Updates**: Keep track of project status and updates in real-time.
-- **Decentralized Governance**: Participate in the decision-making process through Onyx DAO.
-- **Export Data**: Export project data to Excel for offline use.
+- **Export Data**: Export project data to Excel for reports.

 ## Getting Started